 Evidence on the effectiveness of Tumour Boards

 Increasingly complex cancer care needs a multidisciplinary approach.
-An efficient tumour board depends on an automated process from gathering and planning patient data to recording treatment plans, irrespective of the meeting format.
-One of the key benefits of a tumour board is to ensure that the best diagnostic testing and treatment options are considered for a patient.
+An efficient tumor board depends on an automated process from gathering and planning patient data to recording treatment plans, irrespective of the meeting format.
+One of the key benefits of a tumor board is to ensure that the best diagnostic testing and treatment options are considered for a patient.

-The international survey of members of ASCO found that doctors rely not only on tumor boards to finalise diagnosis, but also alter treatment plans based on details shared during the meeting.
-Survey respondents identified improvements in the form of procedure, cancer stages and pathology in cases of breast and colorectal cancer.
+The international survey of members of ASCO found that doctors rely not only on tumor boards to finalize diagnosis, but also alter treatment plans based on details shared during the meeting.
+Survey respondents identified improvements in the form of procedure, cancer stages, and pathology in cases of Breast and Colorectal Cancer.
 Overall, 96% of 430 respondents said that the benefit to patients is worth the time and energy spent planning and engaging in tumor boards

-Research by Foster and colleagues in 2015 also demonstrated how clinical guidelines have been affected by tumour board review.
-Throughout the analysis, 19 tumour board review examined 76 breast cancer cases (43 malignant cases and 33 benign diagnoses) across six sites throughout Canada.
-Results showed improvements in 31 patients’ treatment strategies (41 per cent), including avoidance of immediate surgery, change in method of procedure, non-invasive examination of invasive/surgical operation, and new suspected lesion identification.
+Research by Foster and colleagues in 2015 also demonstrated how clinical guidelines have been affected by tumor board reviews.
+Throughout the analysis, 19 tumor board review examined 76 Breast Cancer cases (43 malignant cases and 33 benign diagnoses) across six sites throughout Canada.
+Results showed improvements in 31 patients’ treatment strategies (41 percent), including avoidance of immediate surgery, change in method of procedure, non-invasive examination of invasive/surgical operation, and new suspected lesion identification.
 Much of the improvements occurred in light of new or clarified knowledge about diagnostic imaging or histopathology.